W7k-J/W7k-J.github.io/about.md

 ![Me](/images/JWLarge.png)

 My name is Julian Wandzilak.
-Here I will try to save my journey in AEC industry.
+I will try to save my journey here (not only in AEC industry).

+So I am an architect, designer, BIM coordinator with small but slowly growing knowledge of programming (Python, C++ and JS).
+Also I am a UAV pilot.
+And I do 3d models ;)

-I am interested in probably too many things like:
+I am probably interested in too many things but "specialisation is for insects..."

+Main areas:

 [Architecture](https://w7k.pl/architecture/)
 [BIM](https://w7k.pl/bim/)